Atlas975/Notes/MachineLearning/ErrorMeasures/Model_metrics.md

 ___
 # Model metrics
-- Used to determine the
+- Used to evaluate the performance of a machine learning model

 - Various methods exist for evaluating the performance of a machine learning model in predicting both categorical and numerical data
 ## Mean squared error (MSE)